 All colleges look at an applicant’s high school GPA differently.
-For the most part, schools tend to take into account all four years of high school, with a slight emphasis on sophomore and junior year.
-However, the UC system as a whole has a very unique approach when it comes to calculating its “UC GPA” for its applicants.
-Notably, it looks almost exclusively at sophomore and junior year.
-Although there is a calculator that allows applicants to input classes to get their UC GPA from their high school GPA, there are some key characteristics that should be noted:
+For the most part, schools tend to take into account all four years of high school; generally, with a slight emphasis on sophomore and junior year.
+However, the University of California (or UC) system as a whole has a very unique approach.
+When it comes to calculating its “UC GPA” for its applicants, how do they do it?
+Let’s investigate how the UC’s calculate GPA.

-- As stated above, Freshman year is completely ignored by UC’s when it comes to calculating GPA, this does not mean that they won’t look at which courses an applicant took during freshman year, but it won’t be factored into the all-important number.
+- As stated above, the UC’s ignore freshman year grades when it comes to calculating GPA.
+This does not mean that they won’t look at which courses an applicant took during freshman year; but, the grade points it won’t factor into the all-important number.

 - When UC’s factor honor points, they will only factor in four years of it, with only two years in the tenth grade.
-This means for most traditional high schools only eight semesters of honors points will be taken with only during sophomore year.
-Honor points are awarded either through AP courses or through approved honor courses.
+This means, for most traditional high schools, only eight semesters of honors points from your sophomore year will count.
+Honor points are awarded from success in AP or honor courses.

 There are a couple of things that can be both advantageous and disadvantageous to this calculation of an applicant’s high school GPA.
 One huge advantage of this method is that it more or less gives an applicant a grace period for transitioning from middle school to high school.
 This means that if an applicant doesn’t have the greatest freshman year, he or she can still recover his or her high school GPA by performing the next two years.
 In addition, this allows applicants to avoid cramming harder classes than they aren’t prepared for into their freshman year and instead take those courses along the recommended route.